cmhamel/automesh/book/cli/metrics.md

 * ${\rm SJ}_{\min}$ evaluates the determinant of the Jacobian matrix at each of the corners nodes, normalized by the corresponding edge lengths, and returns the minimum value of those evaluations.
 * Knupp *et al.*[^Knupp_2006] (page 29) indicate an acceptable range of `[0.5, 2*sqrt(3)/3]` $\approx$ `[0.5, 1.2]`.
+* An equilateral triangle has a minimum scaled Jacobian of `1.0`.

 ### Skew